spanner/radiant-forum-extension/README.md

 ## Security & Spam

 The reader extension includes email confirmation and a simple honeytrap that should prevent most bots from registering.
-The post forms include proper XSS protection via the old white_list plugin and the usual CSRF protection is enabled.
-I probably need to go through making sure everything is h'd that should be.
+The post forms include proper XSS protection via the sanitize gem and the usual CSRF protection is enabled.

 ## Ajax